StatistikStadtZuerich/BevSzen/README.md

 This [R](https://www.r-project.org/) code is used to generate various population development scenarios for the city of Zurich, Switzerland.
 The underlying models are based on official population and residential statistics as well as capacity and construction reserve calculations.
 Documentation can be found [here](5_Documentation).

-All necessary data is [Open Data](https://data.stadt-zuerich.ch/) except the capacity and reserves data.
+All necessary data is [Open Data](https://data.stadt-zuerich.ch/) except the projects as well as the capacity and reserves data.

 ## Usage: